 Curve balls.
 They’re unexpected, often deceptive and it’s impossible to predict their trajectory.
 That’s why they’re so devastating – in sport and in life.
 There’s some interesting data now available about the kind of curve balls that can impact your life, your finances and your retirement.

 The headline figure is this: one in three Australians could be disabled for more than three months before turning 651.
-If you combine this with another startling fact – that 60% of Australian families with dependents will run out of money if the main breadwinner can no longer bring in an income – you can see the problem.
+If you combine this with another startling fact – that 60% of Australian families with dependants will run out of money if the main breadwinner can no longer bring in an income – you can see the problem.
 Curve balls are pretty common, but so few people are prepared for them.

 With the mortgage to pay, school fees to fund and day-to-day living expenses to meet, you could run down your savings very quickly and face financial difficulty.